The 60+ Best Project Management Software To Work Faster In 2023

 44. Todoist

-Todoist is a leading to-do list app and basic PMS that helps individuals create interactive to-do lists to manage projects and tasks.
-Part of their mission is to help people free up mental space by getting all of their tasks down in one place — with the added mental capacity, individuals can think bigger and better.
+Todoist is a leading to-do list app and basic project management software that helps individuals create interactive to-do lists to manage projects and tasks.
+Part of its mission is to help people free up mental space by getting all of their tasks down in one place — with the added mental capacity, individuals can think bigger and better.

 Cost: Todoist has a free version of their software.
 Their Pro plans begin at $4 per month, per user.